DriftAsimov/Sanae-chan/README.md

 <h1 align = 'center'>Sanae chan</h1>

 This is an experiment ticket bot made using TypeScript with discord.js.
-This bot was made ~~because I wanted to how powerful djs is~~ to showcase functioning of buttons in djs v13.
+This bot was made ~~because I wanted to how powerful djs is~~ to showcase functioning of djs v13.

 ## Prerequistics